-New in 2016

-All Departments and Divisions,

-Including Open and 4-H/FFA

-Will enter exhibits online at
+All Departments and Divisions, Including Open and 4-H/FFA Will enter exhibits online at http://andersoncofair.fairentry.com

-http://andersoncofair.fairentry.com

-4-H/FFA Pre-entry June 15-July 1

-All 4-H/FFA exhibitors must pre-enter by July 1 or

-they will incur a \$25 late fee
+4-H/FFA Pre-entry June 15-July 7 \All 4-H/FFA exhibitors must pre-enter by June 30 or they will incur a \$25 late fee.
+Entries will NOT be added at the fair in the 4-H division, you may enter it in open class.

-Open Pre-entry July 1-July 27 Pre-entry for open class is not required (except poultry, rabbits and horses), but appreciated.
+Open Pre-entry June 15-July 18 \Pre-entry for open class is not required (except poultry and rabbits) but appreciated.

-Open Class - Skip the lines on Tuesday
+Open Class - Skip the lines on Monday Entry

-Entry Day by pre-entering.
+Day by pre-entering.

-Entry tags will be printed
+Entry tags will be printed and

-and ready to go!
+ready to go!

-Online entry is designed to be completed with a computer or even a smartphone.
+Online entry is designed to be completed with a computer or even a smartphone using the login you created in 2016.